 **** – Four Stars – Just a small notch below the above radios these are still good enough that in many listening locations your AM reception will be limited by your local noise, not the radio.

-The Eton Field 550 has been upgraded to the much-improved Field BT.
-The BT, in addition to adding Bluetooth connectivity, offers a much fuller sounding high tech speaker for great audio and in addition to top tier FM performance (nothing beats it on FM) also offers improved AM performance, although weaker stations at the top of the AM band may be heard at slightly reduced volume – usually though there is enough reserve volume for normal listening.
+The Eton Field 550 has been upgraded to the much-improved Elite Field and Field BT.
+In addition to adding Bluetooth connectivity, you now get a much fuller sounding high tech speaker for great audio and in addition to top tier FM performance (nothing beats it on FM), there is also slmewhat improved AM performance, although weaker stations at the top of the AM band may be heard at slightly reduced volume – usually though there is enough reserve volume for normal listening.
 This is one of the nicest sounding lunchbox-sized radios currently available and it is also a great sounding Bluetooth speaker.

 **** Sangean PRD-14 (Current Model) Another fine entry from Sangean whose radios seem to have the best build quality available today.
 The PR-D14 has all the digital features you’d expect and is a great value in a **** DSP AM radio.
 AM audio could be a bit crisper but not all people are bothered by this.
 Read the PR-D14 Review